Struct syn_rsx::ParserConfig

 pub fn new() -> ParserConfig

-Create new ParserConfig
+Create new ParserConfig with default config

 sourcepub fn number_of_top_level_nodes(self, number: usize) -> Self